noelkhalaf/DataBase_1_Project_E_Hotel/README.md

 database = 'e_hotels'
 ```

-4. Run `python initialize_db.py` in the terminal.
+4. Run `python3 initialize_db.py` in the terminal.
 This will reset the e_hotels database to its initial state.

 ## Running

-1. To start the site, simply run `python app.py` in the terminal.
+1. To start the site, simply run `python3 app.py` in the terminal.
 2. Copy the address next to **Running on** shown in the terminal into your browser.
 Or simply click this link: http://127.0.0.1:7777